agbrs/agb/book/src/pong/03_sprites.md

 The GBA renders to the screen one pixel at a time a line at a time from left to right.
 After it has finished rendering to each pixel of the screen, it briefly pauses rendering before starting again.
-This period of no drawing is called `vblank`, which stands for the 'vertical blanking interval'.
+This period of no drawing is called the 'vertical blanking interval' which is shortened to `vblank`.
 There is also a 'horizontal blanking interval', but that is outside of the scope of this book.

 The `frame.commit()` method automatically waits for this `vblank` state before rendering your sprites to avoid moving a sprite during the rendering which could cause tearing of your objects[^hblank].